 - Two round pins (European).

 A top tip from us: Buy a multiplug.
-This means you can share the plug with others if there’s only a few in your carriage.
+This means you can share one outlet with others if there’s only a few in your carriage.

 Do you need to blow dry your hair?
 Can’t live without your straighteners or curling wand?
 This is where you will need to consider the weight and space implications.
 Bear in mind that if you are doing the Trans-Siberian from end to end, you won’t really have the chance to wash your hair properly.